mainframed/DOGECICS/INSTALL.md

 put DOGETMAP
 ```

-change the working director to COBOL `lcd ../COBOL` then upload:
+change the working directory to COBOL `lcd ../COBOL` then upload:

 ```bash
 put DOGEDEET